The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: Classical relativistic electrodynamics models revisiting: Lagrangian and Hamiltonian analysis

-These problems were recently analyzed within a completely different "\textit{ no-geometry}" \ approach \cite{BPT,BPT1}, where new dynamical equations were derived, which were free of the controversial elements mentioned above.
+These problems were recently analyzed using a completely different "no-geometry" \ approach \cite{BoPrTa,BoPrTa-1,Repc}, where new dynamical equations were derived, which were free of the controversial elements mentioned above.
 Moreover, this approach avoided the introduction of the well known Lorentz transformations of the space-time reference frames with respect to which the action functional (\ref{L1.8}) is invariant.
-From this point of view, there are interesting for discussion of conclusions in \cite{Sant,Haj,Aqui,Ba,BPZZ} , \ and where some electrodynamic models, possessing intrinsic Galilean and Poincar\'{e}-Lorentz symmetries, are reanalyzed from diverse geometrical points of view.
-Subject to a possible geometric space-type structure and the related vacuum field background, exerting the decisive influence on the particle dynamics, we need to mention here recent works \cite{Smol,Smol-1} and the closely related with their ideas the classical articles \cite {Kib,Penr}.
-Next, we shall revisit the results obtained recently in \cite {BPT,BPT1,BPT,BPS} from the classical Lagrangian and Hamiltonian formalisms \cite{BP0} in order to shed new light on the physical underpinnings of the vacuum field theory approach to the study of combined electromagnetic and, eventually, also gravitational effects.
+From this point of view, there are interesting for discussion conclusions in \cite {JaPo,Sant,Hamm-1,Aqui}, in which some electrodynamic models, possessing intrinsic Galilean and Poincar\'{e}-Lorentz symmetries, are reanalyzed from diverse geometrical points of view.
+Subject to a possible geometric space-type structure and the related vacuum field background, exerting the decisive influence on the particle dynamics, we need to mention here recent works \cite{Smol,AmFrKoSm} and the closely related with their ideas the classical articles \cite{Kibb,Penr}.
+Next, we shall revisit the results obtained in \cite{BoPrTa,BoPrTaPr-Lore} from the classical Lagrangian and Hamiltonian formalisms \cite{BoPr-1} in order to shed new light on the physical underpinnings of the vacuum field theory approach to the study of combined electromagnetic and gravitational effects.

-\subsection{The vacuum field theory electrodynamics equations: Lagrangian analysis}
+\section{The vacuum field theory electrodynamics equations: Lagrangian analysis}